0xAdiyat/SwiftUI-Playground/README.md

 ### 1. THE WEATHER - APP

 #### Description
 A simple yet beautiful weather app UI with animations.
-This was the very first app I worked on.
-Except for having some animations nothing special xD.
+This was the very first app I worked on, except for having some animations nothing special xD.

 #### Preview
 https://github.com/0xAdiyat/SwiftUI-Playground/assets/67780459/fdac9c10-70bb-4dd1-be3d-3834ca51b615